Use our community hub form if you need support and advice.

 Find information for people who use Direct Payments and their Personal Care Assistants (PAs).

 Find out how to report anti-social behaviour or a hate incident in your neighbourhood.

-If you need guidance and support to access a device or get connected during the pandemic you can contact Digital Brighton & Hove by sending an email to firstname.lastname@example.org, or phoning 07475 946084.
+If you need guidance and support to access a device or get connected to the internet you can contact Digital Brighton & Hove.

 Other local community information and support

 Search for local organisations that provide support with everything from food and shopping to money advice and loneliness.

 Phone interpreters are available on our community hub number.
 Phone 01273 293 117 (option 2) Monday to Friday, 10am to 4.30pm.